rdunne2020/jellyseerr-rpm/README.md

 # jellyseerr-rpm
 Repo that contains the files to build a jellyseerr rpm.
-Only tested on fedora 38 so far
+Only tested on fedora 38 and 41 so far

 ### [jellyseerr](https://github.com/Fallenbagel/jellyseerr)